top of page

 2. In what ways are you tempted to rely on yourself instead of all that God is for you in Christ?
 How can you fight these temptations?

 3. What things currently occupy your time?
-How might you see past those things to “things above”?
+How might you see past those things to things that are above?

 Recent Posts